 With a monochromatic source with photon energy $E_0$, \eqref{eq:radon-poly} reduces to \eqref{eq:radon_transform} and \eqref{eq:polychromatic} reduces to

-where the dependence on $E_0$ is suppressed to simplify notation.
-In this case, the line integral projection is readily extracted from the measurement by a logarithm, $g(t,\theta)=-\ln[p(t,\theta)/I_0]$.

-On the other hand, in the polychromatic case, it is evident from \eqref{eq:polychromatic} that the mapping from $g_E$ to the primary measurements $p$ involves another nonlinearity in addition to the exponential, which cannot be inverted by taking the logarithm.
-Depending on the material composition of the object, this nonlinearity, unless corrected, may manifest as so-called beam hardening artifacts in the reconstruction.
-To focus on scatter correction only, we limit the discussion in the remainder of this section and in Secs.~\ref{sec:physics_motivated_algorithms}-\ref{sec:methodology} to the monochromatic case.
+where the dependence on $E_0$ is suppressed to simplify notation, and the line integral projection is readily extracted from the measurement by a logarithm, $g(t,\theta)=-\ln[p(t,\theta)/I_0]$.
+On the other hand, in the polychromatic case, the mapping \eqref{eq:polychromatic} from $g_E$ to the primary measurements $p$ involves another nonlinearity in addition to the exponential, which cannot be inverted by taking the logarithm.
+This nonlinearity, unless corrected, may manifest as beam hardening artifacts in the reconstruction.
+To focus on scatter correction only, we limit the discussion in the remainder of this section and in Secs.~\ref{sec:physics_motivated_algorithms}-\ref{sec:methodology} to the monochromatic case, where the only deviation from the ideal measurement model is due to scatter.
 However, the general approach can be extended to the polychromatic setting to handle scatter and beam hardening simultaneously.
-This is demonstrated in the numerical experiments in Section~\ref{sec:experiments}.
+This is demonstrated in the numerical experiments in Sec.~\ref{sec:experiments}.

-Given the primary measurements $p$, the projections $g$ determined by inverting \eqref{eq:beers_law} should suffice to obtain an accurate reconstructions by FBP.
-However, as discussed next, due to X-ray scatter, the primary measurements are corrupted by an additive scatter component, which unless blocked in the first place by physical means, or corrected, result in artifacts in the reconstruction.
+Given the primary measurements $p$, the projections $g$ determined by inverting \eqref{eq:beers_law} suffice to obtain an accurate reconstructions by FBP.
+However, as discussed next, due to X-ray scatter, the primary measurements are corrupted by an additive scatter component, which unless blocked in the first place by physical means, or corrected, results in artifacts in the reconstruction.

-While any practical CT measurements also include random noise due to finite number of photons and electronic noise at the detector, in our discussion we assume sufficient photon counts and sufficiently small electronic noise in the measurements that the reconstruction error is dominated by the deterministic bias due to scatter, rather than by the variance due to noise.

-\subsection{X-Ray Scatter}
+\subsubsection{X-Ray Scatter}

-X-rays can undergo several types of interactions as they propagate through matter.
-Considering the medical CT energy range, which goes up to 140 keV and non-destructive tomography (NDT) using X-ray tubes, whose energy range is up to 450 keV, the interactions that play a role are Rayleigh (coherent) scattering, Compton (incoherent) scattering and the photoelectric effect.
-Of these, Rayleigh scatter is significant only up to 30 keV, and the photoelectric effect has negligible contribution to the detected scatter signal because the secondary X-rays emitted have low energy and are mostly absorbed by the imaged object \cite{bushberg2011essential}.
-The only significant source of scatter at X-ray energies of 30 keV - 450 keV is therefore Compton scatter.
-Our discussion will therefore focus on this effect.